Agricultural Science Studying Independently

 If you would like to enrol on two Out Of School Subjects, the fee is €3,455.

 All students joining our weekly classes now will receive access to recordings of all the classes for which they have enrolled.
 In addition, they will have access to recordings of the classes that have already taken place since the start of the course.
 This is an invaluable aid when it comes to revision.
-Class recordings are available to the end of State Exams 2065.
+Class recordings are available to the end of State Exams 2027.

 Please note:

-For your convenience, our Out of School Subjects are mainly delivered online through Microsoft Teams – there’s no need to travel, and you can learn from the comfort of your own home.
+For your convenience, our Out of School Subjects are delivered online through Microsoft Teams – there’s no need to travel, and you can learn from the comfort of your own home.

 Course notes are posted to you in advance so you can log in and take part in the live and fully interactive classes.